 Carlos Gamez de Francisco knew that he wanted to emigrate from Cuba to the United States when he was 14-years-old.
 According to Carlos, the generation before him had moved to Cuba for opportunity, and now his generation was leaving for opportunity.
 After early studies in dance, at age 15 Carlos began devoting his time to studying and perfecting his art.
 He would eventually find his way to the U.S. where he took the first available job in a warehouse while continuing to create art.
 Within months, and after learning English by repeating 100 words 11 times each day, Carlos talked his way into gallery representation, had his first solo art show and sold it out.
 He promptly quit his warehouse job and became a full-time artist.
 Carlos' determined commitment to hard work, discipline, and constant learning is an inspiration for us all.
+Read the transcript here.

-Radio Maine Episode 6: Andrew Faulkner
+Radio Maine Episode 6 with Andrew Faulkner

 In this episode, Lisa Belisle connects with California-based artist, Andrew Faulkner.
 Andrew has an unusually rich lineage of creativity.
 His great-grandfather was an accomplished professional artist who traveled regularly to Europe for inspiration before returning to Connecticut to paint.
 His grandfather, father and brother are architects.
 Andrew’s mother was an interior designer.
 However, Andrew entered Trinity College prepared to obtain a more practical education in English, or Psychology, before finishing with a degree in Fine Arts.
 After a successful 30 year career in graphic design, Andrew started his “real job” as a professional artist.
 Learn more about Andrew Faulkner in Episode 6.
+Read the transcript here.

-Radio Maine Episode 5: Dietlind Vander Schaaf
+Radio Maine Episode 5 with Dietlind Vander Schaaf

-Radio Maine: Episode 4 with Jane Dahmen
+Radio Maine Episode 4 with Jane Dahmen

-Host, Dr. Lisa Belisle, connects with artist Jane Dahmen in her Newcastle, Maine home for Episode 4 of Radio Maine.
+Dr. Lisa Belisle connects with artist Jane Dahmen in her Newcastle, Maine home for Episode 4 of Radio Maine.
 Jane has created a well-established art practice over the course of 50+ years.
 She was first introduced to Maine as a student at Colby College in Waterville and, after vacationing here for several years, moved to Newcastle full time with her husband, Joe, in 2005.
 Jane talks about overcoming challenges, including Joe's diagnosis and eventual death due to Alzheimer's disease, by looking inward to find answers.
 Jane also speaks about her passion for interviewing artists and curators at her popular "Talking Art in Maine" series in Damariscotta, Maine.
 She's led conversations with artists Alex Katz, Lois Dodd, Katherine Bradford, Eric Hopkins, Michel Droge, and many others, as well as museum luminaries such as Sharon Corwin, Suzette McAvoy and Mark Bessire.
+Read the transcript here.

-Radio Maine: Episode 3
+Radio Maine Episode 3 with Dr. Lisa Belisle

 Our host, Dr. Lisa Belisle, is one of ten siblings.
 Her father's 50-year career as a family physician led her toward a similar professional path adding studies in pubic health (MPH), acupuncture and business (MBA).
 While she's currently in a primary care leadership role for a Maine-based healthcare system, she has always continued a parallel path as an on-air interviewer, writer and presenter.
 Learn more about Lisa, as well as her appreciation for work by artist, Willa Vennema, in this episode.
+Read the transcript here.

-Radio Maine: Episode 2 with Missy Dunaway
+Radio Maine Episode 2 with Missy Dunaway

-Artist Missy Dunaway joins Dr. Lisa for our second episode of Radio Maine.
+Artist Missy Dunaway joins Dr. Lisa Belisle for our second episode of Radio Maine.
 They discuss Missy's earliest recollections of wanting to become an artist, her military upbringing, and her wanderlust that led to travel around the globe.
 Missy tells us about her Fulbright Scholarship that sent her to Turkey where she studied textiles and where she began her visual travel journals.
 We also hear about her new quarantine pet, Carrot the chicken!
 Missy is one of the featured artists at the Portland Art Gallery in March 2021.
+Read the transcript here.

-In our inaugural episode of Radio Maine, Dr. Lisa has a conversation with Gallery Director, Emma Wilson.
+In our inaugural episode of Radio Maine, Dr. Lisa Belisle has a conversation with Gallery Director, Emma Wilson.
 They talk about the past year of doing business during Covid and how the gallery, and artists, forged a path forward while taking care to provide needed connection, communication and compassion along the way.
 Hear about how the team at the Portland Art Gallery expanded their artist roster and available artwork to offer more creative space for their artists and more options for their loyal art buyers and collectors from Maine to Hong Kong.
 Watch, listen and get to know us.
+Read the transcript here.